 This book is a beginner book for those who are just getting started making herbal remedies and learning about herbs.
 If you are a seasoned herbalist, you will recognize many of the recipes as being variations on common herbal themes.
 This book would be a good one to pass on to your clients and family members.
 It makes herbal remedies easy to make and removes the shroud of mystery around herbs and herbal medicine making, by breaking it down into its simple form — the infusion.

-Disclosure: I received a copy of Healing Herbal Infusions from Page Street Publishing for the purpose of review.
+Disclosure: I received a copy of Healing Herbal Infusions from Page Street Publishing for review.
 This represents my honest opinion of this book.